 Search or Browse all Modern Manuscript collections through the Modern Manuscripts & Archives search.

 Search across the online inventories and catalog records of many Modern Manuscript Collections via ArchiveGrid (the best way to conduct an in-depth search of collection content).

 Search for Modern Manuscripts in the Online Catalog (catalog records describing individual manuscript items or collections, often with links to more detailed online inventories).

-Digital images of selected Newberry materials may also be viewed on the CARLI Digital Collections website, run by the Consortium of Academic and Research Libraries in Illinois .
-Some Newberry holdings (primarily materials related to Chicago ethnic groups, clubs, professional groups, and religious congregations) are available in full-text on the Internet Archive.
+More than 1 million digitized images from our collections are available online through Internet Archive (including full text of thousands of books and pamphlets) or the CARLI Digital Collections website, run by the Consortium of Academic and Research Libraries in Illinois (including photographs, manuscripts, postcards, and other materials).
 A few of our city directories have been digitized, and these are freely available online in our Chicago Ancestors website.

 The checklist section in the Reference Center on the third floor holds a number of printed guides and finding aids to the library’s collections.
 Multi-volume sets catalog the Ayer, Wing, Graff, and Greenlee collections, and single-volume checklists detail the library’s medieval and modern manuscripts and numerous other topics.
 Descriptions of the Research Collections of the Newberry Library: A Bibliography is an extensive, though dated, description of Newberry holdings.

 Some of the Newberry’s holdings are best described in these print tools.
 For example, only a small portion of our pre-1500 European manuscript books are described in the Newberry Online Catalog.
 To locate these, search Paul Saenger’s Catalogue of the Pre-1500 Western Manuscript Books at the Newberry Library (Chicago: University of Chicago Press, 1989).